apache/iceberg/docs/spark-structured-streaming.md

 ### Partitioned table

-Iceberg requires the data to be sorted according to the partition spec per task (Spark partition) in prior to write against partitioned table.
+Iceberg requires sorting data by partition per task prior to writing the data.
+In Spark tasks are split by Spark partition. against partitioned table.
 For batch queries you're encouraged to do explicit sort to fulfill the requirement (see [here](../spark-writes/#writing-to-partitioned-tables)), but the approach would bring additional latency as repartition and sort are considered as heavy operations for streaming workload.
 To avoid additional latency, you can